NVIDIAGameWorks/toolkit-remix/docs/howto/learning-materials.md

 **Adjusting displace_in for Consistency**

-* To match the depth of the surface in Remix with Substance Designer's preview, adjust <code>displace_in</code> as follows: <code>displace_in = height_scale</code> / 100.
+* To match the depth of the surface in Remix with Substance Designer's preview, adjust <code>displace_in</code> as follows: <code>displace_in = height_scale / 100</code>.
 * This adjustment ensures that the displacement scale in Remix is consistent with Substance Designer's default preview mesh.
+* If outwards displacement is desired, <code>displace_in + displace_out</code> should equal <code>height_scale / 100</code>

 **Considerations for Custom Meshes**

-If the artist uses a custom mesh in Substance Designer, the adjustment factor for <code>displace_in</code> may need to be fine-tuned based on the specific characteristics of the custom mesh.
+If the artist uses a custom mesh in Substance Designer, the adjustment factor for <code>displace_in</code> and <code>displace_out</code> may need to be fine-tuned based on the specific characteristics of the custom mesh.
 Substance Designer does not factor in the UV density when calculating depth, so rather than simply dividing by 100, they will need to divide by the UV density of their custom mesh.

 ## Animated Materials